Written by Tenley Haraldson.

-Working from home, it’s easy to let go of basic habits like showering or getting dressed in anything but pajamas.
-But morning routine isn’t just for the office: It sets the tone for the rest of your workday.
+It can be easy to shirk basic grooming habits like showering or wearing anything but pajamas, but your morning care practices set the tone for the rest of your workday.

-A major disadvantage of working from home is the temptation to sit on the couch and binge-watch things.
-Fresh air, however, is great for improving concentration – and sunlight helps raise serotonin levels, too.
+It’s tempting to sit on the couch and binge-watch your favorite series at the end of a long day, but fresh air is a great concentration booster and sunlight helps raise serotonin levels, too.

 8. Stay Hydrated

-While sugary beverages will hydrate you, their caloric content will quickly add up.
+While sugary beverages will hydrate you, they’ll affect your daily caloric intake.
 Try these natural alternatives to sugary juice and sodas instead:

 - Flavored water